aripka-pivotal/Spring1PlatformDemo-Metrics/README.md

 Each submodule projects manifest-unversioned.yml file should be updated to change the host to be the space that the demo would be run in &lt;&lt;submodule&gt;&gt;-&lt;&lt;space&gt;&gt; e.g. quotes-s1p12.
 See **Deploy µServices** section below for more details

+#How to Use this Demo

+This demo provides a means to deploy the Spring Trader µServices Application and place load on it so that the automatically included PCF Metrics features can be show from the Apps Manager.

+Addtionally, the deployment described allows for APM integration via service binding/Java Buildpack.
+(In this case the PWS New Relic service)

+Typically it is best to pre deploy the application to ensure there are no metrics streaming delays during a live demo.
+(Especially from APM solutions)

 #Deploying the Application

 Create the following Services